-In 2000, we entered into contract manufacturing agreements with Dow Biopharmaceuticals Contract Manufacturing Services ("Dow") to establish commercial manufacturing capability for StaphVAX.
+In 2000, we entered into contract manufacturing agreements with Dow Biopharmaceuticals Contract Manufacturing Services ("Dow") acquire the right to commercial manufacturing capacity for StaphVAX.
 On October 9, 2003, we announced we had entered into a contract manufacturing agreement with Cambrex Bio Science Baltimore, Inc. ("Cambrex") for the commercial manufacture of StaphVAX, including our anticipated filing for licensure of StaphVAX in the European Union by December 2004.
 As a result of entering into this agreement with Cambrex, we ended our contract manufacturing agreement with Dow October 9, 2003.
-We will record a charge of approximately \$13.0 million for the write-off of the Dow manufacturing right during the fourth quarter of 2003 the period in which we determined that we would not manufacture commercial StaphVAX vaccine at Dow.
+We will record a charge of approximately \$13 million for the write-off of the Dow manufacturing right during the fourth quarter of 2003, the period in which we determined that we would not manufacture commercial StaphVAX vaccine at Dow.
 Refer to Note 14.